strudland/metatrader_mql_request/README.md

   **Important Note**: If you are testing the indicator in a development environment, ensure that your development server is running on port 80.
 This is the default port used by MetaTrader 4 for web requests.

-Once you have completed these configuration steps, the `http_request_example` indicator should be ready to use.
-Load the indicator on a chart, and you will see the button appear in the bottom right corner.
-Clicking the button will trigger the API call using the configured settings.

 ## How to Use

 1. Call the `HttpRequest` function with the appropriate parameters: